tobiasbriones/cp-unah-mm545-distributed-text-file-system/docs/deployment/index.md

 # Deployment

-The next section will tell you about some important information to understand before making a deployment for a more serious production environment.
+This section will tell you about some important information to understand before making a deployment for a more serious production environment.

+It's recommended to follow the deployment in your local VM to learn Linux Containers and test the file system.

+In the contrary, it's recommended to read this well because the underlying RMI technology is too old and can't be deployed to the cloud easily.
+I'd be good to know if someone is able to do it.

 ## Introduction